tplooker/pfc-jwk-cwk-id/draft-looker-cose-bls-key-representations.md

 .# Abstract

-This specification defines how to represent cryptographic keys for the pairing-friendly elliptic curves known as Barreto-Lynn-Scott (BLS), for use with in the key representation formats of JSON Web Key (JWK) and COSE (COSE_Key).
+This specification defines how to represent cryptographic keys for the pairing-friendly elliptic curves known as Barreto-Lynn-Scott (BLS), for use with the key representation formats of JSON Web Key (JWK) and COSE (COSE_Key).

 {mainmatter}

 # Introduction

-This specification defines how to represent cryptographic keys for the pairing-friendly elliptic curves known as Barreto-Lynn-Scott [@!BLS], for use within the key representation formats of JSON Web Key (JWK) and COSE_Key.
+This specification defines how to represent cryptographic keys for the pairing-friendly elliptic curves known as Barreto-Lynn-Scott [@!BLS], for use with the key representation formats of JSON Web Key (JWK) and COSE_Key.
 This specification registers the elliptic curves in appropriate IANA JOSE and COSE registries.

 There are a variety of applications for pairing based cryptography including schemes already published as RFCs, such as Identity-Based Cryptography [@RFC5091] Sakai-Kasahara Key Encryption (SAKKE) [@RFC6508], and Identity-Based Authenticated Key Exchange (IBAKE) [@RFC6539].
 SAKKE is applied to Multimedia Internet KEYing (MIKEY) [@RFC6509].